 Lloyd is Of Counsel to the Taft Law Firm which merged in 2014 with the Chicago law firm, Shefsky & Froelich, which he founded.
 He received his JD from The Law School at the University and his undergraduate degree from DePaul University.
 He is a member of the Illinois and Florida Bars and is also a CPA.

-Kenneth L. Shropshire is the David W. Hauck Professor at the Wharton School of the University of Pennsylvania and the Faculty Director of its Wharton Sports Business Initiative.
+Kenneth L. Shropshire is Endowed Professor Emeritus and formerly the David W. Hauck Professor at the Wharton School of the University of Pennsylvania and the Faculty Director of its Wharton Sports Business Initiative.
 He served as Chairman of the School's Legal Studies and Business Ethics department from 2000-2005.
 Shropshire joined the Wharton faculty in 1986 and specializes in sports business and law, sports and social impact, and negotiations.
-He is also Special Counsel to the global law firm Duane Morris LLP.

 His consulting roles have included a wide variety of projects including work for the NCAA, National Football League, and the United States Olympic Committee.
 In 2000 the mayor of Philadelphia appointed Shropshire to chair Philadelphia's stadium site selection committee and later, projects focused on future Philadelphia bids for the Olympic Games.
 He has also served for the past nine years as the Academic Director of Wharton's Business Management and Entrepreneurship Program for NFL players focusing on their transition away from the game.
 He has served as an arbitrator for the NFLPA and USATF.